mumairofficial/khalilstemmler-website-2019/src/pages/articles/typescript-domain-driven-design/intention-revealing-interfaces.md

 > If someone other than the original developer must infer the purpose of an object or operation based on its implementation, that new developer may infer a purpose that the operation or class fulfills only by chance.

-We should aim to be writing code that is irrefutable about _what_ it is and _what_ it does.
+We should aim to be writing code that is irrefutable about what it _is_ and what it _does_.

 In fact, this is the primary theme of my short ebook [“Name, Construct & Structure”](/resources/names-construct-structure) and my approach to organizing features with [use cases](/articles/enterprise-typescript-nodejs/application-layer-use-cases/).